-If you time your visit right, you can join the multitudes who gather for a presentation of the royal court of the tamale queens.
-A dozen or so young women and girls, several in flamenco dresses, will cast off their tiaras and commence a ritual display of fall abundance and mestizo heritage in Zwolle and Ebarb, a pair of towns where the isolation of the Piney Woods has, for centuries, preserved a remarkable, if little-known, remnant of Texas’s past.
+To see the first capital of Texas, you’ll have to leave the state.
+If you time your visit right, you can join the multitudes who gather for the annual presentation of the royal court of the tamale queens.
+A dozen or so young women and girls, several in flamenco dresses, will cast off their tiaras and commence a ritual display of fall abundance and Spanish heritage in Zwolle and Ebarb, a pair of towns where the isolation of the Piney Woods has, for centuries, preserved a little-known remnant of Texas’s past.

 To put it more precisely, these regal gals are about to chow down on heaps of tamales.

 “Shucks are fixin’ to fly, folks!” a hype man howls above the roar of the crowd that has assembled for the Zwolle Tamale Fiesta.
 He’s referring to the grease-soaked corn husks that wrap the delectable pillows of steamed masa and spiced meat.
 “Are y’all ready to see some shucks fly?”

 The answer: an emphatic yes.
 Following a three-two-one countdown, the queens dig in while the emcee prowls the stage.
 “They got to put ’em down!” he barks.
 “Come on, girls!
 There you go.
 The shucks are flying!
 Cheer ’em on, now.
 Let ’em hear you!”

 A queen in a purple T-shirt emerges as the clear favorite.
 She’s packing away pork and masa with single-minded determination as the young women race to see who can dispose of a half-dozen tamales first.
 “Chloe’s going good.
 She’s got half of one left,” says the emcee.
 Then that final half is gone in a matter of seconds, and he can’t believe it.
 “Chloe just put down six tamales like it was nothing!
 Good job.
 Wow.”